FBI and DHS warn of increased threats to law enforcement and government officials after Mar-a-Lago search

 Hours before Shiffer's standoff, he had appeared to post on former President Donald Trump's social media platform Truth Social that he wanted to kill federal agents.

-The post, which has since been removed by the site's moderators, appeared shortly after the FBI searched the former president's Mar-a-Lago residence on Monday.
+The post, which has since been removed by the site's moderators, appeared shortly after the FBI searched the former president's Mar-a-Lago residence last Monday.

 "When they come for you, kill them," the suspect wrote.
 "Be an American, not a steer."